 Classroom Critters Program

-"Classroom fostering is such a fun thing to do because not only does it bring a cute animal into your room... it provides learning experiences, which, as a teacher, I love." - Katie C., Classroom Critter Foster
+"Classroom fostering is such a fun thing because not only does it bring a cute animal into your room... it provides learning experiences, which, as a teacher, I love." - Katie C., Classroom Critter Foster

 What type of animals can I foster?